aaronbloomfield/ccc/hws/tokens/index.md

 One you have thoroughly tested your ERC-20 token in Remix, you should deploy it to our private Ethereum blockchain.
 How to do this was covered in the [dApp Introduction](../dappintro/index.html) assignment, which you may want to refer back to.
 You have to deploy this part and the next part from the same account, and you will have to submit that account address at the end.

-Save the contract address it was deployed to from that transaction, as you will need to submit those at the end of this assignment.
+Save the contract address it was deployed to, as you will need to submit those at the end of this assignment.

 #### Part 1, task 6: Send me some money!

 You need to transfer some amount of your cryptocurrency.
 The address to transfer it to in on the Collab landing page.
 This should be through the `transfer()` function (NOT `approve()`).
 You should transfer me exactly 10.0 of your token cryptocurrency.
-So if you have 8 decimals, then you will transfer 1000000000 total units.
-Save the transaction hash of when you sent me your cryptocurrency.
+So if you have 8 decimals, then you will transfer 1,000,000,000 (which is $10 \ast 10^8$) total units.
+Save the transaction hash of where you sent me your cryptocurrency, as you will need to submit that value.